AdobeDocs/campaign.en/help/v8/connect/integration.md

 You can also combine your **audiences** and **assets** across Experience Cloud solutions with Asset sharing and Audience sharing capabilities.

-Learn more about **Audience sharing** between Campaign and Experience Cloud solutions in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/audience-sharing/sharing-audiences-with-adobe-experience-cloud.html#integrating-with-adobe-experience-cloud)
+Learn more about **Audience sharing** between Campaign and Experience Cloud solutions in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/audience-sharing/sharing-audiences-with-adobe-experience-cloud.html#integrating-with-adobe-experience-cloud){target="_blank"}.

-Learn more about **Asset sharing** between Campaign and Experience Cloud solutions in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/asset-sharing/sharing-assets-with-adobe-experience-cloud.html#integrating-with-adobe-experience-cloud)
+Learn more about **Asset sharing** between Campaign and Experience Cloud solutions in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/asset-sharing/sharing-assets-with-adobe-experience-cloud.html#integrating-with-adobe-experience-cloud){target="_blank"}.

+>[!NOTE]
+>
+>As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to connect Campaign with Adobe Experience Cloud services and solutions.

 ## Integrate with your CRM Connector{#gs-crm-connectors}